 One must keep in mind that although Keyword Planner provides some great keyword ideas, campaign performance and ultimate success depends on a variety of influential components such as budget, bid implementation, the product itself, and even customer behavior in the industry.

-A Walk-Through of the Keyword Planner
+A Walk-Through Of The Google Keyword Planner

-First thing you’ll want to do is make a list of words that describe the product or service of your company.
+If you’re new to Google Ads as a marketing platform, the first thing you’ll want to do is make a list of words that describe the product or service of your company.
 To get a good little list started, pretend to describe your product/service to someone who knows nothing about the company.
 These words should be ideal search queries that online users will type up to find your company.

 You’re now ready to start using the Keyword Planner.